QuantEcon/lecture-source-py/source/rst/geom_series.rst

-is known as the **Gordon formula** for the present value or current price of an infinite payment stream :math:`x_0 G^t` when the nominal one-period interest rate is :math:`r` and when :math:`r > g`
+is known as the **Gordon formula** for the present value or current price of an infinite payment stream :math:`x_0 G^t` when the nominal one-period interest rate is :math:`r` and when :math:`r > g`.

-We can also extend the asset pricing formula so that it applies to finite leases
+We can also extend the asset pricing formula so that it applies to finite leases.

 Let the payment stream on the lease now be :math:`x_t` for :math:`t= 1,2, \dots,T`, where again